 The J. Douglas Gay Jr./Frances Carrick Thomas Library is the scholarly heart of Transylvania’s campus.
-Our library houses books, periodicals, audio-visuals, and online resources that support Transylvania’s mission of providing a quality liberal arts education.
+Our library houses all the help and resources you need to be successful in your classes.

 And we offer so much more!
 In Transylvania’s library you will find: